Linear convergence of forward-backward accelerated algorithms without knowledge of the modulus of strong convexity: Introduction

 \subsection{Intuitive analysis on a quadratic function}

-Before proceeding to our intuitive analysis, we first display visually in~\Cref{fig: nag-quadratic} how both the error and the gradient norm square converge with the iteration of~\texttt{Nesterov-1983} on an ill-conditioned quadratic objective function.
-Indeed, the linear convergence in terms of both the error and the gradient norm square is shown predominantly in~\Cref{fig: nag-quadratic}.
+To enhance our intuitive understanding, we initiate our discussion with a visual representation as provided in~\Cref{fig: nag-quadratic}.
+This demonstrative portrayal reveals how both the function value and the square of the gradient norm converge across successive iterations of~\texttt{NAG} when employed on an ill-conditioned quadratic objective function.
+This figure effectively highlights the central attribute of linear convergence as it pertains to both the function value and the square of the gradient norm.

-Since there is no interaction along the eigenvectors' directions of the Hessian for the quadratic function, we assume the objective function is one dimension for convenience.
-In other words, the quadratic objective function is assumed in terms of the general form $f(x) = \frac12 \mu x^2$ with $\mu > 0$.
-Putting the general form into~\texttt{Nesterov-1983}, we can obtain the following iteration as
+For a quadratic function, its Hessian is invariant with respect to the position $x$, leading to consistent eigendirections that are mutually orthogonal.
+For the sake of simplicity, let us consider the objective function to be one-dimensional, taking the general form $f(x) = \frac12 \mu x^2$, where $\mu > 0$.
+By incorporating this general form into~\texttt{NAG}, the iteration scheme is postulated as